 Sign up for my email notifications of new recipes and posts right HERE.

-- This recipe is easy to increase-just keep all the ingredients proportional.
+Yes, this recipe is easy to increase, just keep all the ingredients proportional.

-- Sifting the dry ingredients together before adding them gradually to the butter, brown sugar and eggs will make sure that the spices are distributed evenly throughout all the batter.
+Sifting the dry ingredients together before adding them gradually to the butter, brown sugar, and eggs will make sure that the spices are distributed evenly throughout the batter.

-- The cooking time is a good estimate and depends a lot on the size loaf pans you decide to use.
-Check after about 2 hours if they are done the cakes should be firm when you press down on them and just starting to pull away from the sides of the pans.
 Poke them with a toothpick if it comes out clean and just a little sticky from the fruit, it's done!
-If you are cooking various size loaves, the smaller ones will finish sooner, so just remove those and keep baking the others until done.
+If you are cooking various-size loaves, the smaller ones will finish sooner, so just remove those and keep baking the others until done.

-- I have to say, the Cherry Brandy is the secret to this recipe-it’s what gives Aunt Ellen’s Fruit Cake it’s punch by accentuating the cherries in the mix, but if you can’t find it or just want to change things up a bit, try some Dark Rum, regular Brandy, some Orange Flavored Liqueur or some bourbon whiskey.
-Just don't leave out the booze!
+I have to say, the Cherry Brandy is the secret to this recipe.
+It gives this fruitcake its punch by accentuating the cherries in the mix.
+However, if you can’t find it or just want to change things up a bit, try Dark Rum, regular Brandy, or Orange orange-flavored liqueur.
+Also, some bourbon whiskey wouldn't be bad either!
+Most importantly, don't leave out the booze!

-- It seems that these can be stored forever….the sugar in the candied fruit and the alcohol serve as preservatives.
-Make sure to wrap the fruit cakes tightly-start with plastic wrap then cover with aluminum foil.
+It seems that these can be stored forever….the sugar in the candied fruit and the alcohol serve as preservatives.
+Make sure to wrap the Fruitcake tightly with plastic wrap then cover with aluminum foil.
 Make them airtight!
-The wrapped fruit cakes can be placed in freezer bags and stored for up to six months, either in the fridge or out or can be frozen for a year.
+The wrapped Fruitcake can be placed in freezer bags and stored for up to six months, either in the fridge or out.
+They can be frozen for a year.

 Sign up for my email notifications of new recipes and posts right HERE.